-Bare metal servers allow customers to run high performance, latency-sensitive, specialized, and traditional workloads directly on server hardware—just as they would on-premises.
-Bare metal instances are ideal for workloads that need to run in nonvirtualized environments.
+Bare metal compute instances allow customers to run high performance, latency-sensitive, and specialized workloads directly on server hardware—just as they would on-premises.

-Match your workload with different instance types to find your ideal fit.
+Match your workload with the best instance type to find your ideal fit.

 Prevent attacks on customer tenancies with isolated network virtualization.
 A foundational element of Oracle Cloud Infrastructure’s security-first architecture, the design stops malware in its tracks with a custom-designed SmartNIC to isolate and virtualize the network.